fauziralpiandi/zira.my.id/README.md

 pnpm install
 ```

-2. Configure environment variables

-Create a `.env.local` file in the root directory and add the following variables:
+Create a `.env.local` file in the root directory and add the following environment variables:

 ```sh
 DATABASE_URL=your_database_url